Bureau-Inc/android-aadhaarsdk-sample-app/README.md

 - share code to open zip file
 - processedJSON

-The PrismCallBack added in the initialize function retruns whether the we have successfuly fetched details or not
+The PrismCallBack added in the initialize function retrun's whether we have successfuly fetched details or not

 ```

 new PrismCallBack(){

                     @Override
-                    public void onKYCFinished(ClientAadhaarData aadhaarData, String methodName, Boolean isSuccess) {
+                    public void onKYCFinished(ClientAadhaarData aadhaarData, String methodName, Boolean isSuccess,String errorType) {
                                if(isSuccess)
                                {
                                     //Write your success logic here
                                     //the object aadhaar data contains the details
+                                    //errorType will be empty here
                                     if(methodName==digilockerFlow)
                                     {
                                     //Make the backend API call to get digilocker data